 So, what did I do once I landed in Dubai? well, my internship didn’t start until a month or so after I arrived to the city.
 Where did I stay? hear this: I stayed at four different hotels and hotel apartments for a full year.
 You would think: well, that can’t be so bad, staying at hotels and all.

 I somewhat agree.
 Except that one particular property in old Dubai was infested with cockroaches and bed bugs! the creatures wouldn’t die, even when sprayed with strong insect repellent.
-The reason was that the buildings were too old, and so that area of the city was known for the nasty epidemic.
+The reason was that the buildings were too old.
+Also that area of the city was known for the nasty epidemic.

 Of course, a roach raid is fairly insignificant when you’re trying to think of ways to run away and never go back home! a few months later, I moved to a better hotel apartment.
 One which was clean, neat, tidy and where many guests were staying long-term (each with their own story).
 The doors even had normal keys and not hotel key card.
 This made the property feel more like a home, than a hotel.